 Ability to attack the rim?
 Check… Ability to score in the mid-range?
 Check… Ability to knock down three point shots?
 Check.
 And all of this comes in a 6-5 frame.

-Wooley could slide in perfectly at the two guard next to Mikel Brown.
+Wooley will slide in perfectly at the two guard next to Mikel Brown.
 Heck, I think he could even play the three if we ended up landing Isaac Mckneely, as well.
 He’s got an excellent ability to get into the paint where he can hit contested jumpers, well-defended layups, or find the open man.
-If there is one knock to Wooley’s game, it’s that he turned the ball over more than three times a game, but I think that’s understandable when you’re the go-to-guy at Kennesaw State as a freshman.
+If there is one knock to Wooley’s game, it’s that he turned the ball over more than three times a game, but I think that’s understandable when you’re the go-to-guy at Kennesaw State as a true freshman.

 Isaac McKneely – G, Virginia (6-4, 190 Lbs.)